yoyatime/doorframe/README.md

 doorframe
 =====
-"Kongol's Struggle", an Atari 2600 Homebrew Game, featuring Kongol from "The Legend of Dragoon" as he attempts to fit into doorframes that are too small for him.
+"Kongol's Struggle", an Atari 2600 Homebrew Game written in 6502 Assembly, featuring Kongol from "The Legend of Dragoon" as he attempts to fit into doorframes that are too small for him.

 Controls:

+Start Game:
+Player 1 Joystick

-Move Left:
+Move Up:
-Player 1 Joystick Left
+Player 1 Joystick Up

-Move Right:
+Move Down:
-Player 1 Joystick Right
+Player 1 Joystick Down

-Duck:
+Duck and Dash:
-Player 1 Button (In development)
+Player 1 Button

 [Open this project in 8bitworkshop](http://8bitworkshop.com/redir.html?platform=vcs&githubURL=https%3A%2F%2Fgithub.com%2Fyoyatime%2Fdoorframe&file=doorframe.a).

+Written by Ali Burakaz